FREQUENTLY ASKED QUESTIONS

 What if my organization is made up of entirely of volunteers?

-Typically, organizations with only volunteers and no paid employees are not subject to the requirements of the CS standard.
-However, we encourage you to consult your legal counsel on matters pertaining to compliance with regulations, including the AODA and the CS Standard.
+Typically, organizations with only volunteers and no paid employees are not subject to the requirements of the AODA standard.
+However, we encourage you to consult your legal counsel on matters pertaining to compliance with the Regulation.

 How do I count my employees?